Native American Facts For Kids was written for young people learning about the Mohicans for school or home-schooling reports.

 Algonquin),

 this is a very good book for middle school or high school students.
-It is a biography of an Indian survivor of war and smallpox reflecting on his changing
+It is a biography of an Indian survivor of war and smallpox reflecting

-world.
+on what has happened to his people.
 If you want to know more about Mohican culture and history,

 two interesting sources are The Mohican World and